ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_6.rst

 Planned work
 ============

+More details can be found in `the community-topics planning issue <https://github.com/ansible-community/community-topics/issues/56>`_.

 * Remove compatibility code which prevents parallel install of Ansible 6 with Ansible 2.9 or ansible-base 2.10
 * Stop installing files (such as tests and development artefacts like editor configs) we have no use for
 * Ship Python wheels (as ansible-core 2.13 will likely also do) to improve installation performance